All Episodes

 We'll take a break.

-We'll come back more with Speaker of the House Newt Gingrich.
+We'll come back more with Speaker of the House, Newt Gingrich.

-Uh and we do hope you feel better.
+And we do hope you feel better.

 I know you've had a cough for the last number of days.

-All right, as we continue, former Speaker of the House, Newt Gingrich, 48 days till election day.
+All right, as we continue, former Speaker of the House, Newt Gingrich, 48 days till Election Day.

 There's a lot at stake.

-It's now a four-point race, and the generic ballot poll uh that came out in the hill was in the hill today, and Republicans are maybe in this race.
+And the generic ballot poll that came out in the Hill was in the Hill today.

 I think what you pointed out earlier is true.

-Let me ask you about we now have former CIA director, John Brennan.
+Let me ask you about, we now have former CIA Director John Brennan.

-We now have Nancy Pelosi and Chuck Schumer and Adam Schiff and Mark Warner and others demanding that the DOJ and FBI refuse to comply with the president's declassification and unredaction order on Pfizer warrants.
+We now have Nancy Pelosi and Chuck Schumer and Adam Schiff and Mark Warner and others demanding that the DOJ and FBI refuse to comply with the president's declassification and unredaction order on FISA warrants.

-Executive powers vested in a president of the United States that empowers him to issue executive actions, orders, memorandums, proclamations, directives to the executive branch officials to make certain actions and refrain from actions.
+Now, the president has Article 2, Section 1, Powers of the Constitution, executive powers vested in a president of the United States that empowers him to issue executive actions, orders, memorandums, proclamations, directives to the executive branch officials to make certain actions and refrain from actions.

-he's in charge.
+He's in charge.

-Look, I think what you have to recognize, and you see this in a number of areas, but this is the most recent one, that the left-wing Democrats are prepared to destroy the Constitution Eliminate the rule of law, break any sense of routine understandable behavior in order to try to get Trump.
+Look, I think what you have to recognize, and you see this in a number of areas, but this is the most recent one, that the left-wing Democrats are prepared to destroy the Constitution, eliminate the rule of law, break any sense of routine, understandable behavior in order to try to get Trump.

-Uh and frankly, uh reminds me of the moment in in the the great play A Man for All Seasons, where Sir Thomas uh more explains to his son-in-law that if you're willing to break the law to get after the devil, what stops you once you've broken every single law and the devil turns on you because you no longer have the law to protect.
+I mean, it is astonishing and frankly, reminds me of the moment in the great play, A Man for All Seasons, where Sir Thomas Moore explains to his son-in-law that if you're willing to break the law to get after the devil, what stops you once you've broken every single law and the devil turns on you because you no longer have the law to protect?

-These are people who either because they're utterly totally ignorant, which is very possible given our modern schools, well, I don't think they're ignorant because this is they they're they want to precipitate a constitutional crisis.
+These are people who either because they're utterly, totally ignorant, which is very possible given our modern schools.

-I mean, look, it it is a constitutional crisis.
+Well, look, it is a constitutional crisis.

 That's what we're living through.

-We have a deliberate continuing effort to create a bureaucratic coup d'etat to repudiate the American people and impose the wishes of left-wing activists and bureaucrats on the United States of America.
+We have a deliberate continuing effort to create a bureaucratic coup d'état to repudiate the American people and impose the wishes of left-wing activists and bureaucrats on the United States of America.

 I mean, we should understand that.